imarinfr/opi-all/README.md

 <a href = "https://github.com/imarinfr/jovp">JOVP</a> written by Iv&aacute;n Mar&iacute;n-Franch which in turn
 is built upon the Vulkan platform.

-Some of the old implementations of the OPI Server (Octopus 900, Kowa AP7000 and iCare Compass) will remain the same for the short term, but will eventually be incorporated into this framework (planned February 2023 for implementation in late 2023).
+Some of the old implementations of the OPI Server (Octopus 900, Kowa AP7000 and iCare Compass/MAIA) will remain the same for now, but perhaps they could eventually be incorporated into this framework.

 ## Overall architecture

-The system works using TCP/IP sockets to connect this code (the OPI SERVER II) with both a controlling *client* (for example, R code that uses the OPI R package) and a target *machine* (for example, an Octopus 900 perimeter or an Android Phone).
+The system works using TCP/IP sockets to connect this code (the OPI-JOVP SERVER) with both a controlling *client* (for example, R code that uses the OPI R package) and a target *machine* (for example, a Tempo perimeter or an Android Phone).
 Messages are sent in JSON format according to the protocol specified as part of the core code using the `@Parameter` annotator.